 Most certified nursing assistant programs require candidates to have a high school diploma or GED equivalent and to provide their school transcript.
 Some schools and programs will also require candidates to pass an entrance exam and a criminal background check.

-Faster than average job growth is expected for CNAs through 2022.
-The U.S. Bureau of Labor Statistics notes that employment is expected to increase by 21 percent due to factors such as an aging population moving into nursing homes and more patients suffering from chronic illnesses.
+Average job growth is expected for CNAs through 2032.
+The U.S. Bureau of Labor Statistics says employment is expected to increase by 4.1%, which is right on target with the national average for all careers, due to factors such as an aging population and more patients with chronic illnesses.

-If you decide to move out of the CNA role, but want to work in a similar career, consider these options:
+If you decide to move out of the role but want to work in a similar career, consider these options:

-If you’re ready to get started on the path to becoming a CNA, start by finding a school that will offer you a challenging curriculum, quality professors and a class schedule that fits your needs.
+If you’re ready to become a CNA, start by finding a state-approved school that’s nearby, convenient and offers a challenging curriculum, quality professors and a class schedule that fits your needs.